tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/快速入门_intl.md

 - TICSR product page

 ### Roles
-Super admin: It has full permissions and can place orders.
+Super Admin: Super admin has full permissions and can place orders.
 This role cannot be deleted but can be delegated.
-Admin: It has all the product function-related permissions of the super admin.
+Admin: An admin has all the product function-related permissions of the super admin.
 This role is added by the super admin and can be deleted.
-Ordinary agent: It has the permissions with knowledge base management and customer service workbench but doesn't have permissions with other product functions.
+Standard agent: A standard agent has knowledge base management and customer service workbench permissions, but doesn't have permissions for other product functions.
 This role can be deleted.

 ### Required Settings and Directions
 1. Enter basic company information